Jeff Bridges: Health problems

+He described the long process of recovery from both diseases, relating how large his tumor had grown, yet being unaware it was there.
+After five weeks in the hospital with COVID, he had months of recuperation at home before he could function again.

 Philanthropy

 In 1984, Bridges and other entertainment industry leaders founded the End Hunger Network aimed at encouraging, stimulating and supporting action to end childhood hunger.
-He supported President Obama's initiative to End Childhood Hunger by 2015.
+He supported president Barack Obama's initiative to end childhood hunger by 2015.
 In November 2010, Bridges became spokesman for the No Kid Hungry campaign of the organization Share our Strength.
-Its goal is to present and undertake a state-by-state strategy to end childhood hunger in the United States by 2015.
+Its goal was to present and undertake a state-by-state strategy to end childhood hunger in the United States by 2015.
 Bridges also supports environmental causes and organizations such as the Amazon Conservation Team.